LOLYAY-INC/LavMusicPlayer/README.md

 # Value must be between 1 and 100.
 default-volume: 10

+# --- Lavalink Config ---

+using-nodes-json-file: true # Set this to true if you are using a nodes.json file, if you want to use the bottom config, set this to false
+nodes-json-file: "path/to/nodes.json" # The path to your nodes.json file

-# --- Lavalink Server Details ---
+# --- Lavalink Server Details (Only if you're not using a nodes.json file) ---
 # Get these from your Lavalink provider or your own server.
 # A list of public servers can be found at https://lavalink-list.appujet.site/